timotheec/Collaborative-remote-draw/README.md

 #### 1.2 - Run the server app

 Find the *server.jar* executable under *executables* folder.

 Run the file with the way you prefer.

-On linux you can run the following command :
+On linux you can run the following command from this folder:
 ```
 java -jar server.jar
 ```